-It is a platform connecting the fashion industry with the producer by transferring knowledge and skills, empowering groups with no access to the industry, adding value to their products, supporting investments in the less favoured communities, generating employment and means of life and promoting respect for their identity and interests.
+It is a platform connecting the fashion industry with sustainable principles, helping for an ethical fashion industry, We work in communication, networking with producers, empowering and joining producers, by transferring knowledge and skills, empowering groups with no access to the industry, adding value to their products, supporting investments in the communities with less opportunities, generating employment and means of supporting their way of life and promoting respect for their identity and interests.

-It looks to gather existing information, promote the principles of ethical fashion in universities, connect the actors (suppliers, retailers, intermediaries, designers, artists, and professionals), create awareness in consumers, and multiply sustainable alternatives for future professionals and scholars related to fashion.
+It aims to gather existing information, promote the principles of ethical fashion in universities, connect the actors (suppliers, retailers, intermediaries, designers, artists, and professionals). create awareness in consumers, and multiply sustainable alternatives for future professionals and scholars related to fashion.

-BUENOS AIRES SAN IGNACIO 3628 CABA (1231) BUENOS AIRES, ARGENTINA T: (+5411) 4957 1809 / 4807 0928 SKYPE ID: animanacontact Info@animanapatagonia.com
+BUENOS AIRES SAN IGNACIO 3628 CABA (1231) BUENOS AIRES, ARGENTINA

-1 The Foro unites professionals, academics, designers, commercial organisations, foundations and artisans in order to change the Latin American fashion industry from within.
+1 The Foro unites professionals, academics, designers, commercial organizations, foundations and artisans in order to change the Latin American fashion industry from within.
 It encourages alliances between ethically-minded fashion stakeholders to support local sustainable development and encourage a responsible sector.